-2.1.1.6 Primary deck coverings, if applied within accommodation and service spaces and control stations or on cabin balconies of passenger ships constructed on or after 1 July 2008 shall be of an approved material, which has low flame spread characteristics, this being determined in accordance with the FTP Code.
+2.1.1.6 Primary deck coverings, if applied within accommodation and service spaces and control stations or on cabin balconies of passenger ships shall be of an approved material, which has low flame spread characteristics and shall not give rise to smoke, toxic or explosive hazards at elevated temperatures, this being determined in accordance with the FTP Code.

-Where a floor covering is required to be low flame-spread; all layers shall comply with the requirement of 1.6.3.5.
-If the floor covering has a multilayer construction, the tests shall be conducted for each layer or combinations of some layers of such covering.
-At that, the Register approval is applicable to the tested combinations of layers.
+Where a floor covering is required to be low flame-spread, all layers shall comply with the requirement of 1.6.3.5.
+If the floor covering has a multilayer construction, the tests shall be conducted for each layer or for combinations of some layers of the floor coverings; at that, the Register approval is applicable to the tested combinations of layers.

 Primer or similar thin film of paint on deck plating need not comply with the requirements of 1.6.3.5.